madpilot/lircd-conf-parser/readme.md

 # Contributing

+Code does in /src and is cross compiled when the tests are run.
+Modifications to /lib will be blown away.

 If you are going to submit patches, please try to make sure the tests pass, and that you have created a test covering the changes you have made

 ## Note on Patches/Pull Requests